 Khammam was the hub of commercial and social activities in ancient times, especially during the reign of the Taluks.
 It has been ruled by many kings and was under the reign of many dynasties, and they have all left their indomitable mark on the history, art and architecture of the region.

 The city of Khammam is also a fine example of communal harmony.
 People of different religions practice their different cultures, and this is what gives Khammam its unique identity.
 Among the tourist attractions in Khammam are temples as well as mosques, many of which coexist side by side.

-Khammam is an important tourist destination and attracts millions of travelers from across India.
+Khammam is an important tourist destination and attracts millions of travellers from across India.
 There are many places that one can enjoy in and around Khammam.
 Of these, the most famous tourist attractions are the Khammam fort, the Jamalapuram temple and Khammam Laxmi Narasimha Temple.
-The major sightseeing spots in the area include the Palair Lake, the hills of Papi Kondalu and the Wyer Lake.
+The major sightseeing spots in the area include the Palair Lake, the Hills of Papi Kondalu and the Wyer Lake.

 The best time to visit Khammam would be during the month of winter when the climate is pleasant.
 Since the region has a tropical climate throughout the year, the winters in the region tend to be very mild compared to the winters of the north.
 However, summers are extremely hot and travelling to Khammam at this time is not recommended.